Standing Around the Movies

 “I was in two L.A.
 Law’s and never thought that show would last so long.”

-“I was in one Simon and Simon, scenes done on Point Loma.”
+“I was in one Simon and Simon, with all my scenes done on Point Loma.”

-“I made $102 in two hours as an extra and got a big plate of pineapple and shrimp, too.
-These films are catered to the max.”
+“I made $102 in two hours as an extra and got a big plate of pineapple and shrimp.
+These productions are catered to the max.”

 The scene in progress: Actress Morgan Fairchild in a short black skirt and matching jacket sits on a bench.
 Two kids chase a ball near her.
 She picks up the ball, looks at it, emoting a bit, then throws the ball to the kids, laughing, and walks away.

-In the Sculpture Garden are works by Louise Nevelson, Henry Moore (the classic mid-size Moore), and others on the preferred short list of artists to have in your public collection.
+In the Sculpture Garden are works by Louise Nevelson, Henry Moore (the classic mid-size Hank), and others on the preferred short list of artists to have in your public collection.